Animated Creature via COLLADA¶

 The exported COLLADA file requires a corresponding textkeys file for OpenMW to

 definitions and events.
 At a minimum it needs to include at least animation

 stop values in a format as shown in this example.

 idle: start 0.033333 idle: stop 2.033333 walkforward: start 2.066667 walkforward: stop 3.666667 runforward: start 3.7 runforward: stop 4.433333 attack1: start 4.466667 attack1: stop 5.433333 ...

 The textkeys file is placed in the same folder as the model and matches the model’s name.

-Export Textkeys option in the exporter.
+Export Textkeys option enabled in